ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH_Single_Locality_Entry.md

 - [ ] Landholder - pick the landowner/administrator from the dropdown list.
 - [ ] Biota Remarks
     - One entry should just have fossil types, fully spelled out, separated by semicolon (no space), in the order listed on the locality sheet.
     - The other entry should be any summary description of specimens provided.
+PUT IN QUOTES so biota remarks can be separated when they are concatonated in data download
 - Click "Save Locality Attributes"

 **Create the research locality**